Siege of Dorpat (1558): Background

 After the fall of Neuhausen, the Russians opened the way to the main goal of the entire campaign - Dorpat.

-Russian did not hesitate and immediately began to march, the fortress of Warbeck stood in their way, but the Russians took it without much effort.
+The Russians did not hesitate and immediately began to march.
+The fortress of Warbeck stood in their way, but it was taken without much effort.
 Russians appeared near Dorpat overshadowed the troops of the order and the army under the command of Johann Wilhelm von Fürstenberg did not dare to give battle, and a sharp retreat began, further data vary: according to Livonian data, due to the heat, the Russians did not pursue them.
 According to Russian data, a detachment from the Tatars and yartoul caught up with the German rearguard and cut it clean.

 Siege

 On the morning of July 8, Russians appeared under the walls of the city, stunning residents and defenders, Livonian sources name the number of Russians - 300,000 men and cavalry (these figures are obviously overstated).
 After that, the Russians followed the already worked-out scenario, shelled the city and dug trenches, According to the Livonian adventurer Kruse, the Streltsy showed themselves very well in these operations, who repelled several attacks by the Livonians.

 The number of Russian artillery was also at a high level, 8 copper mortars and 2 flamethrowers, which set up hell in Dorpat.

-On July 11, the Russians broke through the wall in the city and many civilians was killed by bombing.
+On July 11, the Russians broke through the wall in the city and many civilians were killed by bombing.
 There were no attempts to rescue from the outside, the commander of the rest of the army rejected requests to try to unblock the city, arguing that there were much more Russians.
 The master of the city fell into despair, the only attempt at salvation was in negotiations.